 Frequently Asked Questions

 The Admission's cycle opens for next fall on November 15th.
 Applications should not be submitted prior to the application cycle open date.
-Applications must be completed and submitted by or before March 15th (February 15th for international applicants) to be reviewed.
+Applications must be completed and submitted by or before March 1st to be reviewed.

 To ensure your application is processed as efficiently as possible, we strongly recommend that you submit your completed application (and all required materials) at least two weeks before the application deadline.
 If applications materials and official test scores are received more than one week after deadlines we can't guarantee that you will be considered for admission.
 Applicants who submit their application and official test scores on time will be prioritized for review.

 There is no spring admission for the MS program.

 Individuals must have a knowledge base in calculus (2 semesters), plus multivariable calculus, linear algebra, and statistics (at least 1 semester each).
 Also required is programming experience in a general-purpose programming language (e.g., C, C++, Java, Python), including basic algorithms and data structures equivalent to the first two semesters of beginning computer science courses either as part of the undergraduate degree or subsequent work experience.
 Experience with mathematical software environments such as Matlab, R or the equivalent is a big plus.
 Work experience will need to be documented on an applicant’s CV and supported by letters of recommendation if an applicant plans to use it in lieu of coursework.